↑Top / Menu / Search

 3 Pennsylvania Crescent

 In 1953 – I’ve converted the date from Roman Numerals for the benefit of the uninitiated, actually the 2nd of June, Garton & King made a new set of Railings and Gates and the inscription reads literally “GARTON & KING EXETER MADE THESE II-VI-MCMLIII”

 The War Memorial is surrounded by Railings and Posts made by Garton & King.
 These were put up after the Great War and the lettering is of the Old Style as used on early pre 1924 material.
 1924 was the year Garton & King became a Limited Company.
 No drawings exist for this work and they were discovered by me purely by chance when driving by in a bus in 2007.

 The history of this artwork is well documented at the Exeter Memories Deerstalker page.
-I have reproduced the Garton & King Photo and Scale Plan pictures here as well.
+I have reproduced the Garton & King photo of the monument and railings, and (below) the Scale Plan of the railings as well.

-If statues have a life then I'm afraid Sir Thomas's has had a hard life.
-Although it is fairly common knowledge that he lost his head, his finger and other parts of his anatomy he lost the hold on his original location and, what is more, he lost his rather grand and ornate railings, the drawing of which is reproduced here.
+If statues have a life then I’m afraid Sir Thomas’s has had a hard life.
+Although it is fairly common knowledge that he lost his head for a while, also his finger and other parts of his anatomy, he even lost the hold on his original location and, what is more, he lost his rather grand and ornate railings, the drawing of which is reproduced here.